zcash/zcash/doc/README.md

 Building
 --------

 Build Zcash along with most dependencies from source by running ./zcutil/build.sh.
-Currently only linux is supported.
+Currently only Linux is supported.

 License
 ---------------------